Vishesh20155/Internet-Relay-Chat/README.md

 The resolution was by sufficiently increasing the size of the buffers so that there can be clear demarkation between the fields inside the structure.

+### 4. DOS prevention

+I have put a limit to the number of users and the number of groups that can be supported concurrentl.
+Even the number of messages have an upper limit.

 The following are the other preventions that have made the IRC system more robust to attacks: